enothen/ansible-image-builder/README.md

 - guest-image
 - rhel-edge-commit
 - rhel-edge-installer

 The actual file format depends on the image type.
 For example, the `guest-image` type will create a `.qcow2` file, and the `vsphere` type will create a `.vmdk` file.
 The list of all extensions matching the image types are defined [here](https://github.com/enothen/ansible-image-builder/blob/main/roles/image_builder/vars/main.yaml#L7-L17).

-### Pushable images
+### Shareable images
-This type of images are build for a public cloud provider, and pushed to a specified environment after the build completes successfully, which means the image definition may require parameters such as tenant, subscription, resource group, etc. See [examples/main.yaml](examples/main.yaml) for more details.
+These types of images are built for a public cloud provider and shared with specified tenants or accounts after the build completes successfully, which means the image definition may require parameters such as tenant, subscription, resource group, etc. See [examples/main.yaml](examples/main.yaml) for more details.
 - ami
 - aws
 - azure